 What is the K-3 visa?

-A K-3 visa is a visa created for married couples who are in the process of getting reunited through a permanent U.S immigrant visa.
+The K-3 visa is a visa that is issued to the spouse of a US citizen to get reunited through a permanent U.S visa.
 This applies for married couples when one spouse is a U.S citizen and the other is from a foreign country.

 When the U.S citizen files Form I-130 to the U.S Citizenship and Immigration Services (USCIS) for the spouse to join them in the U.S, it takes some time until it is processed.
 Because during this time, the couple will be apart, the U.S government created the K-3 visa to shorten the time that they have to be away from each other.
 The K-3 visa allows the spouse from the foreign country to join their spouse in the U.S while they wait for the petition to be approved.
 A different way that the U.S government has termed the K-3 visa is a non-immigrant visa for a spouse.